roryp/copilotdemo/copilot-prompts.md

    - `loadAllAlbums()`: Loads a predefined list of albums.

 6. **`DemoClass`** should contain:
-Examples of lambda expressions, method references, optional class, stream API, default methods in interfaces, repeating annotations, modules, private interface methods, diamond operator enhancements, `var` for local variables and lambda parameters, nest-based access control, new `String` methods, `Optional.isEmpty()`, switch expressions, text blocks, records, pattern matching for `instanceof`, `Stream.toList()`, sealed classes, UTF-8 as default charset, record patterns, pattern matching for switch, virtual threads, sequenced collections, enhanced switch, and generic main method.
+   - Examples of lambda expressions, optional class, stream API, repeating annotations, modules, private interface methods, diamond operator enhancements, `var` for local variables and lambda parameters, new `String` methods, `Optional.isEmpty()`, switch expressions, text blocks, records, pattern matching for `instanceof`, `Stream.toList()`, record patterns, pattern matching for switch, sequenced collections, enhanced switch, and generic main method.

 ### Additional Requirements:
 - Ensure the repository contains all the necessary Java files and is structured properly as a Spring Boot project.
 - Include a `README.md` that describes the project setup, how to build, and run the application.

-The AlbumController uses old java language features. add a section to the readme explaining the migration to the jdk 17 language features
+- Add a section to the `README.md` explaining the migration to the JDK 17 language features.